The Best European Country to Start a Business According to Your Profile

 - For brick-and-mortar businesses, the cultural differences and the language barrier can become an obstacle.

-How to Open a Business in Italy
+Starting a Business in Italy as a Foreigner

 The Italy Startup Visa has financial tools for any business that requires research and development funding.
 It requires, however, that the candidates present proof of their personal(or their team) academic backgrounds.